Godwin-Chacko/London-e-commerce-analysis/README.md

 **Orders**

 - orders of Retro & Vintage kids items have grow 71% YoY, it went from 2% of all orders to 6%
-- AOV of Christmas & Holiday Merchandise 5.5x greater than avg AOV of all other categories
+- **AOV of Christmas & Holiday Merchandise 5.5x greater** than avg AOV of all other categories
 -  Investigate AOV peaks for reto and vintage kids items
 - Christmas & Holiday Merchandise have the most products bought per order(avg 176) and Retro & Vintage Kids' Items have the least(avg 21).
 This purchasing behavior is atypical for standard B2C consumer patterns, where individual or small-quantity purchases dominate.
 The elevated per-order quantities strongly indicate bulk purchasing consistent with B2B transactions.

-- Market basket analysis:
--
+- Using **Market basket analysis(MBA)**: I discoverd orders containing (Kids' Tableware & Party Decor, Retro & Vintage Kids' Items) have an 84% probability to also contain (Retro & Vintage Lunch Bags), this order accounts for 7% of all transaction.
+- When customers buy Retro & Vintage Kids' Items they have a 81% probability to also buy Baking & Pantry Essentials, this accounts for 10% of all transactions

+- **55% of all transactions include Christmas & Holiday Merchandise and Kitchen,Pantry & Select Home Goods**
 Christmas & Holiday Merchandise, Kids' Tableware, Party Decor & Modern Accessories, Kitchen,Pantry & Select Home Goods, Retro & Vintage Bags, and Retro & Vintage Kids' Items

 **Returns**
 - **Christmas & Holiday Merchandise accounts for 40% of orders** across all years, but it represents **80% of returns** excluding December and January,when During these months this **category makes up 97% of all returns**.
 - Investigate return peaks of non chrsitme items -Product with most returns is **Medium Ceramic Top Storage Jar where a customer ordered £800k( 7% of Q1 2019 revenue)  worth of product and returned it on the same day**
 -The product Paper Craft Little Birdie has the largest single-transaction of **revenue and quantity (80,995 units, £1.0 M)** was purchased customer on 2019-12-09 and fully returned the same day,resulting in returns of over £500 K (≈ 3 % of Q4 revenue). **This still resulted in a net revenue of £500 K increase** as the value of the goods returned was only 50% of the price the goods were sold for.
+- Returns for non-Christmas & Holiday Merchandise peak in spring and fall
+-